St James Hatcham is based on a Christian foundation and as such, Christianity forms the basis for most of the teaching of RE.

 However, we recognise that: ‘Religious education provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self and the nature of reality, issues of right and wrong and what it means to be human.
 It encourages pupils to learn from different religions, beliefs, values and traditions while exploring their own beliefs, encouraging pupils to develop a sense of personal identity and belonging.
 It offers opportunities for personal reflection and spiritual development.
 Religious education challenges pupils to reflect on, consider, analyse, interpret and evaluate issues of truth, belief, faith and ethics and to communicate their responses.
 It enables them to grow within their communities and as citizens in a pluralistic society and global community.’
 (Lewisham Agreed Syllabus for Religious Education, 2018 – 2022)

-At St James, we follow the Southwark Diocese Board of Education Religious Education Scheme in line with National guidelines to teach about Christianity and other faiths: Judaism, Islam, Sikhism, Buddhism and Hinduism.
+At St James, we follow the Southwark Diocesan Board of Education Religious Education Scheme in line with National guidelines to teach about Christianity and other faiths: Judaism, Islam, Sikhism, Buddhism and Hinduism.
+We also use and incorporate the Lewisham SACRE agreed RE Syllabus to form part of our teaching and learning.

 The Faith Group are a dedicated group from our community whose responsibility is to look after Religious Education within the school to ensure the teaching and learning is delivered to a high standard and to support pupils’ growing awareness of the differing religions taught at St James Hatcham.
 The group is currently made up of Ms McFarlane (Headteacher), Ms Price (representing the local church) and Miss Zeina (Year 2 Teacher, RE and Singing Subject Leader) as well as a parent representative.
 We meet for 1 hour every half term (6 times per year).

-A Faith Group for children of Years 5 and 6 has been set up where topics such as creating stronger links within the community are being discussed and organised.
-These are our Faith Group Ambassadors.
+Faith Group Ambassadors are a volunteer group made up of a mixture of children from Years 5 and 6.
+It has been set up where topics such as creating stronger links within the community are discussed and organised.
+Our Faith Group Ambassadors also play a role in Church and Collective Worship sessions whereby they are responsible for the reflection section as well as leading a service once a half term.
+Meet our Faith Group Ambassadors.

 Our link with St James Hatcham Church